 In this write-up, we will discuss this in detail but before we go forward, let’s have a look at some of the key facts.

-A postpartum haemorrhage is also referred to as PPH and is identified as one of the serious and rare reproductive conditions among females.
+Postpartum haemorrhage, also referred to as PPH, is identified as one of the serious and rare reproductive conditions among females.
 It causes them to bleed without control after the birth of a baby.
 Usually, it occurs within a day after the baby is born and can occur for around twelve weeks.

 Two types of postpartum haemorrhage are there: